bitcoin-abe/bitcoin-abe/README-FIRSTBITS.txt

 from its second block.
 But this table would grow as the square of the chain length, and that is too big.

-In implementing the upgrade.py function that populates firstbits from existing block data, I created ancestry.py, which implemented is_descended_from (in memory) with a compromise between size and speed.
-My initial thought was to reuse this code in DataStore.py for the maintenance portion, but settled on an alternative approach involving a new block table column, search_block_id.
+Abe's implementation (DataStore.is_descended_from) involves a new block table column, search_block_id.
 Like block.prev_block_id, search_block_id points to an earlier block in the chain, but the earlier block's height is found by a function other than block_height-1.
-The function depends only on block_height and should allow is_descended_from to use a more-or-less binary search.
-Here is a paper by Chris Okasaki describing a somewhat similar structure: "Purely Functional Random-Access Lists" http://cs.oberlin.edu/~jwalker/refs/fpca95.ps
+The function depends only on block_height and allows is_descended_from to use a more-or-less binary search.
+A paper by Chris Okasaki describes a somewhat similar structure: "Purely Functional Random-Access Lists" http://cs.oberlin.edu/~jwalker/refs/fpca95.ps

 The get_search_height function in util.py computes the search_block_id